3 Top Tips and Tricks for Improving Your Vocabulary

 What the learner would be better off doing is trying to figure out what it might mean within the given context i.e. when you mention something which is a completely different topic.

 Then there is the chore of using the word or phrase in the right context i.e. using it appropriately.
-Very often, learners translate from the second language to their mother tongue.
+Very often, learners translate from their language to their mother tongue.
 A lot of vocabulary translates very well, but the context in which it can be used tends not to translate so well.

 Tip #1: * Always make a note of the context the word is used in *